Ibvt/RNAnue/README.md

 ### Dependencies
 RNAnue has the following dependencies, whereas the brackets indicate the version RNAnue has been build and tested on.
 Make sure the requirements are satified by your system. cmake is able to detect the Boost libraries system-wide.
-However Seqan3 is expected to be located in the current folder of RNAnue as specified in the CMakeLists.txt. egemehl and the Vienna binaries need to be located in $PATH.
+However, Seqan3 is expected to be located in the current folder of RNAnue as specified in the CMakeLists.txt.
+Segemehl and the Vienna binaries need to be located in $PATH.

 * [Boost C++ Libraries](https://www.boost.org/) (v1.7.2)